Carl Weisbrod

 Carl Weisbrod is an American public sector executive and urban development expert.
 He is currently a senior advisor to HR&A Advisors and a Senior Fellow at the New York University Marron Institute of Urban Management.

-Weisbrod most recently served as Chairman of the New York City Planning Commission and Director of the New York City Department of City Planning.
+Appointed In 1978 lead the New York City Office of Midtown Enforcement, Weisbrod later moved to economic development roles, most recently serving as Chairman of the New York City Planning Commission and Director of the New York City Department of City Planning.